Batke96/SAP-DAY/hr_use_case/README.md

 For each tool, you need to define an openapi specification, that is calling different endpoints of our mock system.
 This is happening via the destination "AGENT_MOCK_TOOLS" that we already have setup in our BTP subaccount.
+These are the endpoints for our system:

+### GET /get_employees

+Param: manager_email (required)

+Returns: List of employees (name, email, position) managed by the given email.

+### GET /get_trainings

+Param: employee_email (required)

+Returns: List of trainings with name and due date for the given employee.

+### POST /send_mail

+Body: recipient, subject, body (all required)

+Returns: Confirmation string if email was sent successfully.

-The JSON files are in this folder and can be added to the tool definition as seen below.
+The JSON files for the openapi specification are in this folder and can be added to the tool definition as seen below.

 <img width="1434" height="677" alt="Screenshot 2025-07-16 at 20 36 54" src="https://github.com/user-attachments/assets/a646fd4b-72b2-4ded-979d-691bb70fad29" />